sontuphan/noba/wiki/Expect.md

 # rejects

-Checks whether an asynchronous function returns a rejected promise.
+Checks if an asynchronous function returns a rejected promise.

 ```ts
 describe('rejects', ({ test }) => {